borjaIgartua/borjaigartua.github.io/_pages/pronoide.md

         url: /pronoide/more/java-development
         class: multiple_row_image bottom
     title: More curses
-    excerpt: 'Different courses that I have to taught for different reasons.
+    excerpt: 'Different courses that I had to teach for different reasons.
 C++, Java and Matlab with a total of **86 hours**'
     size: teaser-small
     url: "/pronoide/more"
     btn_label: "Read More"